TALAVIYAJAY/chatslack/README.md

-# **Jay's Droid - Slack Chatbot** 🤖
+# **Jay_Talaviya's Droid - Slack Chatbot** 🤖

 ## **Overview**
-Jay's Droid is an AI-powered Slack chatbot that listens to tagged questions in a channel, sends the queries (along with the last 5 messages) to an LLM, and responds with AI-generated answers.
+Jay_Talaviya's Droid is an AI-powered Slack chatbot that listens to tagged questions in a channel, sends the queries (along with the last 5 messages) to an LLM, and responds with AI-generated answers.
 The bot is built using Django, PostgreSQL, and the **Hugging Face LLaMA 3 model** for response generation.

 ## **Features**
 ✅ **Seamless Slack Integration** – Add the bot to your Slack workspace and start chatting!